nickcharlton/dokku-cookbook/README.md

 [dokku][].
 It provides a set of recipes and Lightweight Resource Providers (LWRPs) for managing apps and it's components.

+It's [pinned][] against a [specific version of dokku][dokku_releases] to protect your installation against being accidentally broken.
+This marks a `hold` against the installed packages.

 ## Usage

 ### Recipes